Police Officer NYPD Exam: Test Format & Hiring Process (2023)

 - Convicted felons

 - Those found guilty of domestic violence misdemeanors

 - Anybody dishonorably discharged or disqualified from military service

-Additionally, if you have demonstrated prior disrespect for the law or violent conduct, or dismissed from a job for ill behavior, you may be disqualified from applying for a police officer role in the NYPD.
+- Additionally, if you have demonstrated prior disrespect for the law or violent conduct, or were dismissed from a job for ill behavior, you may be disqualified from applying for a police officer role in the NYPD.

 Remember, you can only take the NYPD test once, so you should prepare as thoroughly as you can in order to maximize your chances of excelling during this challenging, multi-disciplinary test.

 Higher scores send you to the top of the waiting list, meaning that you could be in line for recruitment sooner rather than later.

 PrepTerminal is perfectly positioned to provide expert guidance that WILL help you pass the next NYPD exam and move forward toward a rewarding career in law enforcement.
 This course provides extensive NYPD Practice Exam resources, which will give you a real insight into what to expect on the NYPD Test and give you the edge going into the real thing.